COOKING & SERVING INSTRUCTIONS

 HOW TO COOK: Allow Iowa Bone-In Chops to come to room temperature before you grill them.
 Pat pork chops with paper towels, then brush with olive oil.
 Rub with seasoning of your choice.

-Preheat your grill to medium-high or 400°F. Grill chops, uncovered, over direct heat for 12-16 minutes or until internal temperature of pork reaches 145 degrees F, turning chops over halfway during grilling.
+Preheat your grill to medium-high or 375°F. Grill chops, uncovered, over direct heat for 12-16 minutes or until internal temperature of pork reaches 145 degrees F, turning chops over halfway during grilling.
+It's okay if your chops are a little pink when you cut them open.

 Loosely cover with foil; let rest for 10 minutes before serving.